NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifs/lab-motifs.rst

 4. Use the MEME suite for motif finding
 ==========================================

 We will now run some programs from the MEME suite.
-These is available on Uppmax though the ``MEMEsuite`` module, but currently there are some problems with this installation.
+These are available on Uppmax though the ``MEMEsuite`` module, but currently there are some problems with this installation.
 Instead, we will run the programs inside a container.
 For more information on containers, we refer to the course `Tools for reproducible research <https://nbis-reproducible-research.readthedocs.io/en/course_2104/singularity/>`_.